jlmc/flink-examples/README.md

 *extremely fast stream processing capabilities**.
 Think of Flink as the **next-generation engine for stream processing**—like “4G for Big Data processing.”

+In this examples we are using the flink version [1.20](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/)

 ---

 ## Table of Contents